BlitzkriegSoftware/postgres-enterprise-queue/doc/USE_QUEUE.md

    - Please consider suppling a detailed reason why a message is being rescheduled for the audit
    - Including a unique reason-code is a good practice

+Other effects:
+- It also bumps the messages expiration time by the same amount as the rescheduled amount
+- `retries` are set to zero and the lease info is cleared

 ## Tracing what happened to your messages?
 The Audit

 The audit trail for system end up in the table `message_audit` and are put there because various functions and procedures call the procedure: